dlshu/portfolio/README.md

 #### Research Objective:
 Develop deep generative models to improve the efficiency and safety of computational tools <br />

-Expected to graduate on 2024 Summer • Open to work
+Expect to graduate on 2024 Summer • Open to work